-- Use higher seeding rates, maybe 8 lbs./A even on dryland - If irrigated, water up vs. planting into moisture (preferred?); watch for crust - Reduced performance on ground which has undergone 'deep breaking' tillage (12-16") - "I like the condition of my ground after guar" - "My cotton looks better after guar" - Roundup Ready "flex" cotton aids control of volunteer guar the next year (can be sprayed season long if needed)
+- Use higher seeding rates, maybe 8 lbs./A even on dryland - If irrigated, water up vs. planting into moisture (preferred?); watch for crust - Reduced performance on ground which has undergone 'deep breaking' tillage (12-16") - "I like the condition of my ground after guar." - "My cotton looks better after guar." - "If I have guar and cotton side by side one year and the next year it is all cotton, I can tell to the row where the guar was." - Roundup Ready "flex" cotton aids control of volunteer guar the next year (can be sprayed season long if needed)